matthewxgoad/day-planner/readme.md

 This project was completed with the help of friends, classmates, and instructors.

-Special shout outs to Kurt, Chris, and Mark.
+Special shout outs to Kurt, Kat, Chris, and Mark.
 LLAP